Stone Mountain - Natural Wonder and Source of Historical Controversy

 The Stone Mountain train no longer brings tourists from far away - it only makes a loop around the mountain catering mostly to young visitors.

-People use two ways to get the top of the mountain - by foot or by aerial tram.
+People use two ways to get to the top of the mountain - by foot or by aerial tram.

-Of course, the latter is faster and easier, however many people still prefer hiking the walk-up trail (1.1 mile / 1.8 km) over the tram, because it brings fun as well physical challenge, and it's 100% free.
+Of course, the latter is faster and easier, however many people still prefer hiking the walk-up trail (1.1 mile / 1.8 km) over the tram, because it brings fun as well as a physical challenge, and it's 100% free.

-Carvings from late 19th century when this place was still a private property.
+Carvings from the late 19th century when this place was still a private property.
 It became a state park in 1958.

 Chewing gum is an extremely important component of the hike.
 And you gotta stick it to a wooden pole.